Using Computers – Do’s and Don’ts

 Suggested Answer: Answers could vary

-So that we..
+So that we…

-– might not damage the computers
+– may not damage the computers

-– might not dirty the computer area
+– may not dirty the computer area

-– can focus and concentrate on our work
+– can focus and concentrate on our work.

 2. What will happen if we don’t follow the rules?